stagyingo/Customers_Behaviour_Analysis-/README.md

 # ZEE’S SHOP CUSTOMERS PURCHASING HABITS AND BEHAVIOUR
-Analysis of Customers Purchase Behaviour from Zee's Mart  Customer Dataset.
+Analysis of Customers Purchase Behaviour from Zee's Mart Dataset.

 ![](Dashboard.png)

 ## Introduction

-This project analyzes transactional data from **ZEE’s Online Retail Shop** to uncover customers purchasing habits and behaviors.
+This project analyzes transactional data from **ZEE’s Shop** to uncover customers purchasing habits and behaviors.
-By understanding patterns such as purchase frequency, average order value and product preferences, aim to uncover actionable insights that could optimize sales strategies, improve marketing campaigns and enhance customer retention efforts.
+Aim to uncover actionable insights that could optimize sales strategies, improve marketing campaigns and enhance customer retention efforts.

+By understanding patterns such as;
+- purchase frequency
+- Average order value
+- product preferences

 ## Goal of Analysis

-1. To analyze overall customer dataset and identify high-performing products and customer segments.
+1. To analyze overall customer and product dataset and identify high-performing products and customer segments.
 2. To derive data backed insights that could help stakeholders to improve customer experience, sales strategies, Project strategies and marketing efforts.

-## Problem Statement
+## Problem Statement 🤔

 The stakeholders of ZEE’s shop wanted to move away from "mass marketing" and towards "targeted marketing."
 They want to better understand its customers’ shopping behavior in order to improve sales, customer satisfaction, and long-term loyalty.
-The management team has noticed changes in purchasing patterns across demographics, product categories, and sales channels (online vs. offline).
+The management team has also noticed changes in purchasing patterns across demographics, product categories, and sales channels (online vs. offline).
 They are particularly interested in uncovering which factors, such as discounts, reviews, seasons, or payment preferences, drive consumer decisions and repeat purchases.

-**_The Challenge_**: The marketing team struggled to distinguish between high-value loyalists and one-time shoppers.
+**_The Challenge_**:🤔 The marketing team struggled to distinguish between high-value loyalists and one-time shoppers.
 They needed a data-driven approach to segment their audience and optimize ad spend.
 “How can the company leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies?”

 📂 **Dataset Description**
 The dataset used in this analysis contains transactional data from an online retail store.
 It includes customer information, product details, and purchase history.
-Rows: 3,900, Columns: 18
+Rows: 3,900, Columns: 18  (Available upon request)

 **Key Features:**
 - Customer demographics (Age, Gender, Location, Subscription Status)